Vitamin A Deficiency Symptoms

 The main symptom of vitamin A deficiency is vision loss and blindness.

 Vision loss often begins as a problem adjusting to seeing in the dark, or night blindness.
-People with night blindness do not see well in the dark, but are able to see normally if enough light is present.
-As the vitamin A deficiency worsens, the conjunctiva, the covering on the white of the eye that helps lubricate your eye, dries out, and corneal ulcers appear.
-The progression of the deficiency eventually leads to vision loss and blindness.
+People with night blindness do not see well in the dark.
+But they can see normally if enough light is present.
+As the vitamin A deficiency worsens, the conjunctiva (the covering on the white of the eye that helps lubricate your eye) dries out.
+Then corneal ulcers (open sores) appear.
+If untreated it eventually leads to vision loss and blindness.